 Fire has been used as a forest management tool in Oregon for thousands of years.
 Native Americans set fires to manage food supplies, stimulate grass production to attract big game, and to keep travel ways open.
 Early settlers utilized fire to make way for development.
 Today, woodland owners can use prescribed fire as a tool to control unwanted vegetation and reduce forest fuels on their forests.

-Prescribed burning is the controlled use of fire to achieve specific forest and resource management objectives.
+Prescribed burning is the controlled use of fire to achieve specific forest and resource management objecitives.
 Such burns typically take the form of slash burning after a timber harvest.
 With proper planning, “broadcast burns” are set across an entire harvest unit, usually a clearcut.
 Ridding a logging unit of slash reduces fuels that could later feed a wildfire, and also facilitates planting after harvest.